Date

 Children who join the programme:

-· will have access to our physical library on the days of the workshops
+· will have access to our physical library for the duration of the read-a-thon

-· will read a minimum of three books or more from our recommended reading list
+· will read a minimum of five books or more from our recommended reading list to receive a completion e-certificate

-· will participate in an orientation session, two specially designed activities, and a closing ceremony during the four-week read-a-thon
+· will participate in an orientation session, two specially designed workshops, and a closing ceremony during the four-week read-a-thon

 · will receive an e-certificate upon successfully completing the reading challenge